Muscatine County ARES - Amateur Radio Emergency Service

 Meetings are held at 7:00pm on the 4th Monday of each month at the River City Promotions office at 2394 Hwy 38 in Wilton, IA.
 See our Facebook page under EVENTS for meeting dates.

 The Muscatine County ARES team has an "On-The-Air" net / meeting on the 146.910 - MARC repeater at 2100 (9:00pm) every Sunday evening.
-That is immediately followed by a quick simplex net on our emergency frequency of 146.445.
+That is immediately followed by a quick net on the 146.985 Wapello, IA repeater, then a simplex net on our emergency frequency of 146.445.
 All licensed amateurs are welcome (and encouraged) to check in to both nets.

 The Washington County ARES team has their "On-The-Air" net on Monday nights on the 147.045 WAARC repeater at 7:30pm, or immediately following the weekly WAARC 2 meter net.